Brunel - Beaconhouse Academic Excellence Scholarship (BBAES) 2023/24

 This information will solely be used by the Brunel University London Admissions Scholarships team to assess your scholarship application and refer it to the Brunel International Recruitment team for further assessment.

 This information will not be transferred to a third party with the exception of the Beaconhouse School Network in Pakistan, the school from which you are applying to Brunel from.
 For further information please refer to the (Data protection policy).

 If you have any questions about how your information is being used, please contact firstname.lastname@example.org

 Beaconhouse School Discount

-All Beaconhouse Undergraduate offer holders in Pakistan who have met the entry criteria stated on their Brunel offer letter will be eligible for a £10,500 tuition fee waiver for September 2018.
-This is an automatic award and you do not have to apply, speak to your guidance counsellor for more information.
+All Beaconhouse undergraduate offer holders in Pakistan who have met the entry criteria stated on their Brunel offer letter will be eligible for a tuition fee waiver up to £4,294 (Based on a Tuition Fee of £21,470) for September 2023.
+This is an automatic award with no additional application form.
+Speak to your guidance counsellor for more information.

 If you have any questions please contact the Scholarship team by email at email@example.com